digitalocean/template-job-manager/README.md

 ## CI

 This project uses GitHub Actions to run tests on every push to the main branch.
-There is a workflow to validate the App Specs against the `Propose()` API and also to perform local `doctl apps dev build` on them to verify buildback compatibility..
+There is a workflow to validate the App Specs against the `Propose()` API and also to perform local `doctl apps dev build` on them to verify buildpack compatibility.

 ## Learn More